Updated: January 9, 2023 - 14 min read

 Doing a bit of everything is a common vice for Product Managers.
 They are in fact responsible for developing, designing and marketing a product.
 This can actually spread themselves and their forces thin: one day taking care of engineers, the following conducting user interviews and the next speaking with executive teams.
 Overlong resumes also tend to reflect this multifaceted role; in a bad way.
 That is, they make it seem as if you have been “visiting” departments without really tying these interventions with an overall product strategy.

 There is a larger issue here when it comes to “product people”.
-Yes, Product Management is a distinct discipline with its own tradition of theories, methodologies,
+Yes, Product Management is a distinct discipline with its own tradition of theories, methodologies, tools.
+In theory, many of these are translatable between positions.
+In practice, nevertheless, there are certain barriers to entry that you should take into account.

 Some tech people show a lot of audacity and are able to back that with a diverse, cross-sector background.
 At the same time, most PMs tend to work on one type or a limited set of product types.
 For example, if a product person begins in the rent-a-car business, it would make sense to move horizontally towards platforms that allow you to rent office space.
 Some principles and approaches will be shared by both, making this transition simple and logical.
 This is not just good resume advice but overall career advice: if you specialize in one particular industry, you will find it much easier to get a good position.
 This is because you will have time to build a product community, establish a personal brand and train your targeted business acumen.

 Remember to reflect coherence on both fronts on your resume.
 First, make sure that you are making a point with the experiences you choose to display.
 If you are going for a heavily technical position with little outside requirements, spend less time on showing what a proficient public speaker you are.
-Similarly, if you have mostly worked in education and are aiming to work in
+Similarly, if you have mostly worked in education and are aiming to work in say less about non-related experiences and make a tight package with those that are relevant.

 Again, a resume is like a product: the features you choose to include must reinforce each other.